Getting Started: Overview

-- You are not responsible for creating a "teardown" or general disassembly guide, or for repairing a broken device or broken components.
+- You are not responsible for repairing a broken device or broken components.

 - Most student groups write guides for 5-7 components, but the number varies.
 Check with your instructor for the required number.

 - If you’re not sure which guides to write, check out the Student FAQ for some ideas.
-Later, you may run into new parts to write guides for, or discover that a guide you had planned to do isn't possible, and that’s okay—your proposal is just meant to be a starting point.
+Later, you may run into new parts to write guides for, or discover that a guide you had planned to do isn't possible, and that’s okay—just email us to make sure your proposed changes are suitable.

 - Which camera will you be using?
 Any digital camera of 6 megapixels or greater that can mount to a tripod is acceptable.
-(Note: this rules out most smartphones.)
+Please note, this rules out most smartphones.

 Please include a header at the top of your proposal in this format: